 The BS is the intensive biology option that provides students with a strong background in several areas of biology.
 In addition to the courses required of all candidates (listed as in A above), students must complete BCHM 100a plus two courses from the Quantitative Course List.
 In addition, students must complete five elective courses, at least three of which must come from Category 1 and be taken at Brandeis.

-Two semesters of BIOL 99 (or BCHM 99 or NEUR 99) may count as one elective for the BS in biology in Category 1.
-Additional courses may be taken as electives from either the Quantitative Course List (beyond the two used to fufill the BS quantitative requirement) or Category 2 (see below).
+Two semesters of BIOL 99 (or BCHM 99a,b or NEUR 99a,b) may count as one elective for the BS in Biology in Category 1 with permission of the biology department honors coordinator and the biology undergraduate advising head.

+Additional courses may be taken as electives from the Quantitative Course List (beyond the two used to fulfill the BS quantitative requirement), Category 1, or Category 2 (see below).